kchungo07/care-gaps-demo/README.md

 Demonstration Scenarios

-Closing a care gap with new lab data
+Creating a new patient
-Upload a new A1c HL7 message and watch the “A1c overdue” gap disappear.
+Upload a FHIR Bundle to create a new patient entry.
+File: Oliva Example- new-fhir.json

+Updating a Patient
+ Update a patient's Clinical Timeline and Recommended Actions
+ File: John Smith-updated.json

 Timeline correction using backdated data
 Upload an older HL7 message and observe how it moves to the correct location in the timeline.
+Will update the Clinical Timeline, Care Gaps, and Recommended Actions
+File: Jane Doe Updated.json

-Creating a new patient
+Closing a care gap with new lab data
-Upload a FHIR Bundle to create a new patient entry.
-Oliva Example- new-fhir.json

-Hypertension monitoring gap
-Upload HL7 results without BP data to demonstrate BP gap persistence.

-Annual Wellness Visit updates
-Upload FHIR or HL7 encounter data to close the AWV gap.
+Upload a HL7 message and watch the “A1c overdue” gap disappear.
+This will update the clinical timeline as well as the HL7-FHIR at the bottom.
+It will show the Raw HL7 format as well as the FHIR Format that it was mapped too.
+File: a1c-result-2025

 Architecture Summary